Shauryae1337/Shauryae1337/Readme.md

 ![Profile Banner](Cysec.png)

 ## About Me
-I'm a Cyber security Ethusiast with keen interest in Maldev , OT Security , Capture the Flag events , Digital Forensics and Cyber Fraud Investigation & looking foward to contribute with innovative projects.
+I'm a Cyber security Enthusiast with keen interest in Maldev , OT Security , Capture the Flag events , Digital Forensics and Cyber Fraud Investigation & looking foward to contribute with innovative projects.

 ## Skills